CinemaTechnic • Products • Services • Resources

 I’ve been there…

-I have to go out and make my living shooting with that camera (or with other rented cameras on 35mm jobs).
-I know what it’s like being in the field, both as a Camera Assistant and as an Operator.
+I had to go out and make my living shooting with my camera (or with other rented cameras on 35mm jobs).
+I know what it’s like being in the field, both as a Camera Assistant and DP/Operator.
 I know what you are going to need to work efficiently, look professional, and make money with your camera.

 If you’re in the Southern California area (or you can get the camera to me), and you have a camera that you are thinking of buying and you want to have it checked out, get in touch with me.
 If you have a particular type of camera in mind and want someone to hunt a nice one down for you, I can do that as well.

 My shop is located in Burbank, CA, inside Hot Rod Cameras.
 We are located a block West of ARRI Burbank.

 I certainly hope you will send me an e-mail before you make an expensive mistake.